How to get the biggest returns from your hotel bookings

 A large flat-screen TV is mounted on the wall in front of the king-sized bed.
 Power and USB charging points are conveniently located on either side of the bed.

 The Deluxe rooms are located above Level 8, so they have the best views over Melbourne Harbour and the Bolte Bridge.

-Complimentary bottles of water are provided for SPG members.
+Complimentary bottles of water are provided for Marriott Rewards members.

 There are adjustable reading lights either side of the bed and at the desk.
 The desk is functional with power and USB charging points on the wall behind.

 On a previous stay, I had been upgraded to a 48-square-metre Deluxe Studio, which features a separate living area, bathtub in the main bathroom and a water closet.

 The bathroom has large dark-grey floor-to-ceiling tiles and a white wall-hung vanity with just enough space to store your toiletries bag on.